PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:09:21
+Last updated: 2024-04-02 17:09:55
-Random Quote: From wonder into wonder existence opens. - Laozi
+Random Quote: Practice yourself, for heaven's sake in little things, and then proceed to greater. - Epictetus